vitkon/form-container/README.md

 It allows you to use both HTML5 form validation and custom validation functions.

 ## TL;DR
-[See the demo](https://codesandbox.io/s/1r1kw355m4) of `form-container` with `material-ui` controls

 It provides your child form with 2 objects of props:

 *   `form` - all data on your form values, states and errors
 *   `formMethods` - methods to bind you input controllers and manipulate the form model

+[See the demo](https://codesandbox.io/embed/1r1kw355m4) of `form-container` with `material-ui` controls

 ## Installation